hzeller/bidi-tee/README.md

  bidi-tee /tmp/output.log -- other-program parameters to other program
 ```

-The output in `/tmp/output.log` can then be printed using the `bidi-tee-print`
+The output (in this example `/tmp/output.log`) can then be printed using the
-program, which allows to include timestamps, only selected channels...
+`bidi-tee-print` program, which allows to include timestamps and choose
+which channels to print.

 ```
 Usage: bidi-tee-print [<options>] <bidi-tee-logfile>
 -h            : this help
--c            : toggle print in color
--ts           : Print timestamp since start of recording.
+-c            : toggle print in color (default: on) -ts           : Print timestamp since start of recording.
 -ta           : Print timestamps as absolute timestamps.
 -td           : Print delta timestamps relative to last print